 I go on egg kicks all the time.
-There have been times where I’ve had nothing but scrambled eggs for breakfast for months on end.
+There have been times when I’ve had nothing but scrambled eggs for breakfast for months on end.
 (When something works, it works!)
 So I am no stranger to utilizing the power of the almighty egg.

 I am, however, a lazy cooker.
 So I usually opt for ways to make life easier and sometimes that means buying ridiculous products.

 Like, for example, this Dash automatic hard-boiled egg maker.
 I know how to make hard-boiled eggs the old-fashioned way (more on that below).
 But this stupid little thing just makes perfect hard-boiled eggs every time!
 It is one of my most-used cooking tools.

 I love to make these eggs for parties, but also just for me when I feel snacky at night.
 There are tons of keto-friendly recipes for deviled eggs out there, but this is the one I stick to any time I make them.
 Enjoy!

 An easy appetizer or late-night snack that's low in carbs and really easy to make!

 - 6 raw eggs

 - Dashes of Everything But the Bagel seasoning mix to taste

 - Add the recommended amount of water to Dash egg cooker